lambdaclass/concrete/research/compiler/pipeline-lessons-2026-07.md

 - **Crash/failure reproducers.** Failure reproduction is part of the pass infrastructure.
 - **Dialects with verifiers.** Each IR layer can carry its own verifier.
+- **Verifier placement.** The idea to adapt is before-and-after verification: a pass must reject invalid input and must also prove it did not introduce invalid output.
+- **Structural-before-semantic ordering.** Cheap global structure checks should fail before expensive semantic/proof obligations.
+This is the right ordering for Concrete's stage contracts, proof extraction, and report generation.

 Concrete translation: